UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 It is assumed for this purpose that 1DAI=1USDC=1USDT=1rDAI=$1.
 While this assumption may be somewhat inaccurate, it has minimal impact on the overall calculation, cuts down on processing complexity and works on a “common sense” attitude that a dollar stablecoin is worth exactly $1.
 There are other forms of dollar stablecoins which are not approved as collateral within the UMA protocol.
 To maintain consistency it is suggested that this assumption is made for any other non-algorithmic stablecoin.

-4. FiveLiquidity Tokens (wBTC-Eth, USDC-Eth, UNI-Eth, UMA-Eth, bwBTC/ETH_SLP) are approved as collateral within the UMA protocol.
+4. Five Liquidity Tokens (wBTC-Eth, USDC-Eth, UNI-Eth, UMA-Eth, bwBTC/ETH_SLP) are approved as collateral within the UMA protocol.
 It is recommended that any additional proposal to add liquidity tokens as approved collateral currencies are evaluated against UMIP 59 and follow those market and data sources to calculate dollar value unless there is good reason for deviance.
 Note that the calculation of the dollar value of the liquidity token occurs in the penultimate step of the UMIP (Step 5).

 5.There are a variety of price identifiers for native ERC20 tokens.
-Calculation of the dollar value should follow the relevant UMIP where it exists, and where there is no Price Identifier UMIP, the highest volume [ERC20]/USD* market should be used.
+Calculation of the dollar value should follow the relevant UMIP where it exists, and where there is no Price Identifier UMIP, the three highest volume [ERC20]/USD* markets should be queried and the median value used.

  - There is no need for price processing.
 This is a snapshot based on a particular time, however it may be useful for TVL Options holders to have oversight of the ongoing TVL and consequently the value of their options on an ongoing basis.
 There are currently two dashboards that track the TVL of UMA -
 	- [SimpleID](https://monitor.simpleid.xyz/uma)